Flood Relief Schemes Project Website

 Further information on the Flood Risk Management Plans is available on the national website:

-In January 2019, Donegal County Council (DCC) and the Office of Public Works (OPW) established the Donegal Flood Relief Schemes Steering Group to oversee the implementation of the flood relief schemes that are released for Donegal arising from the Flood Risk Management Plan.
-The Steering Group consists of officials from both DCC and OPW.
+Donegal County Council (DCC) and the Office of Public Works (OPW) have established a Steering Group to oversee the implementation of flood relief schemes in Co.
+Donegal arising from the Flood Risk Management Plan that have been released by Department of Public Expenditure and Reform.

 This website is a central resource for the public, providing information and updates on each Flood Relief Scheme in County Donegal.